Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Additional Details on Our Benchmarking

 For the statistical analysis, we use the basically same setup as described in \cref{sssec:realism-statistics} for motion realism: clear preference responses count double compared to slight preferences, and ties (``They are equal'') count as half a win and half a loss.
 The only difference is that wins for the matched stimulus are assigned the value 1 and wins for the mismatched stimulus are assigned a 0.
 The resulting average \emph{appropriateness score} (essentially a modified win rate) is then a number between zero and one.

 The rest of the analysis is the same as for motion realism.
 We use the exact same test-taker-level bootstrap methodology to obtain confidence intervals, based on quantiles of the bootstrap distribution.
-To test if differences in appropriateness score between two conditions are statistically significantly different from zero, we likewise look at the differences between the appropriateness scores of any two systems in the bootstrap samples.
-We compute two-sided $p$-values regarding the score difference in the same way as for motion realism and apply Benjamini-Hochberg FDR correction \cite{benjamini2000adaptive} afterwards.

-\subsection{JUICE scores for motion realism}
+\subsection{JUICE Scores for Motion Realism}

 Although we collect JUICE responses for all presentations where there was not a tie, we here focus on analysing the JUICE responses when comparing each of the six initial synthetic systems to the mocap topline.
 The distribution of these is graphed as a bar chart in \cref{fig:juice-realism-result}.
 (All JUICE responses, including free text for the ``Other'' option, are featured in the data we release.)